 The Secretary of State does not:

 - Conduct elections in North Carolina.
-The North Carolina Bipartisan State Board of Elections and Ethics Enforcement is an independent agency that conducts elections.
+The North Carolina State Board of Elections is an independent agency that conducts elections.

 - Decide which candidates can get on the ballot for an election.
-The Bipartisan State Board of Elections and Ethics Enforcement does that.
+The State Board of Elections decides which political parties and candidates have qualified to be on the ballot.

 - Tell the electors how to vote or control how the electors vote.
 State law does include a provision about how the electors vote.
 G.S. § 163-212.